 The problem as it stands, is that the pipeline is running at 20% of capacity which is enough for now but may not be enough in mid-winter.
 The cause is maintenance work delayed due to sanctions.

-This will massively affect European consumers, but should have only minor impact on British users unless the government decide to expose us to it.
-I say this because as stated elsewhere we don’t rely on gas from Nord Stream 1 apart for occasional shortages and would not rely at all if we had adequate storage facilities.
+This will massively affect European consumers, but should have only minor impact on British users unless the government decides to expose us to it.
+I say this because as stated elsewhere we don’t rely on gas from Nord Stream 1 apart from occasional shortages and would not rely at all if we had adequate storage facilities.
 Various figures are pushed around for how much of our needs the North Sea produces ranging form 50% to 80%.
-The variance is caused by including or not the gas produced and exported in low season and the lack of storage space in UK causing shortages in the high season to occur. any shortages are because of bad management on behalf of UK government.
+The variance is caused by including, or not the gas produced and exported in low season and the lack of storage space in UK causing shortages in the high season to occur.
+Any shortages are because of bad management on behalf of UK government.

 The reason UK prices are expected to go through the roof is that UK suppliers (North Sea end) are matching their prices to the wholesale markets, our suppliers (Billers) are therefore forced to bill us based on this high rate and the profit goes mostly to the gas producers, but suppliers with a trading desk that got it right this time may also be buying it via cheap futures and making a killing, others will go into receivership.
 That’s the mess we have in UK.